Social Work Ph.D. Program Information

-A Ph.D. candidate will take approximately two years of full-time coursework; master content in a social work method, a related behavioral or social science, and a substantive field of practice; and prepare and defend a dissertation.
+A Ph.D. in Social Work candidate will complete approximately two years of full-time coursework, master content in a social work method, a related behavioral or social science, and a substantive field of practice, and prepare and defend a dissertation.
 To learn more about the concentrations, coursework, registration, and dissertation stages at Columbia School of Social Work, check out to the Doctoral Program Resource Guide.

 Lucy Cabrera (Ph.D.’00), former President & CEO of the Food Bank for New York City: “I was already working at the Food Bank when I applied to Columbia’s doctoral program.
 I felt strongly that a Ph.D. would help me strengthen the Food Bank’s work.
 That instinct proved to be accurate.”